The Bigs: Gameplay

-It features "outrageous visuals and intuitive gameplay mechanics", focusing on stylistic rather than realistic design, and gameplay featuring power-ups and turbo.
+The Bigs features "outrageous visuals and intuitive gameplay mechanics", focusing on stylistic rather than realistic design, and gameplay featuring power-ups and turbo.
 It has also given the game of baseball a more "street" feel to it.
 The game features online play capability for up to four players on most of the seventh generation consoles, though online play is not compatible on the Wii.
 The St. Louis Cardinals' first baseman, Albert Pujols, is on the cover.
-Minnesota Twins first baseman and former MVP Justin Morneau is featured on the cover of limited edition Canadian version sold exclusively by Future Shop and Best Buy.
+Minnesota Twins first baseman and former MVP Justin Morneau was featured on the cover of a limited edition Canadian version sold exclusively by Future Shop and Best Buy.
 Radio host Damon Bruce provides play-by-play commentary.

-When the first trailer was released, gameplay bore a striking resemblance to Midway Games' MLB Slugfest series.
-However, in an IGN interview, producer Dan Brady stated that "the Slugfest design team made a lot of choices that really made it difficult for a fan of baseball to take the game seriously.
+When the first trailer was released, gameplay bore a striking resemblance to Midway Games' MLB Slugfest series, but in an IGN interview, producer Dan Brady stated that "the Slugfest design team made a lot of choices that really made it difficult for a fan of baseball to take the game seriously.
 Punching on the base path was just one of many of those decisions.
 The Bigs is authentic baseball taken to arcade proportions".